IUDevman/DilationCore/README.md

 - TorchNuker: Automatically breaks torchers within a specified range of the player.
 Lights out.
 - Velocity: Disables blocks, fluids, entities, and explosions from pushing the player.
 - Xray: Only renders desirable blocks such as ores.
 Also turns on fullbright, Has secret command "-xdo" to only show diamonds.
+- Coordinates: Is shown below the HUD for both overworld and nether.

 **Toggles:**
 - See on player hud for commands (ex: "-x") and keybinds (ex: [X]).
 Not currently changeable, but they don't interfere with any ReIndev keybinds.
 Commands do not work on singleplayer.